reselbob/simple-xml-rpc/readme.md

-# simple-xml-rpc
+# Simple-XML-RPCS
-A project the demonstrates the fundamentals for developing a xml-rpc server and client
+A project the demonstrates the fundamentals for developing and useing a xml-rpc server and client.

 ## Running the project on Katacoda